terzievdimitar/react-native-recepie-app/README.md

 - **Development mode:** `npx expo start` (from the `mobile` directory)
 - **Production mode:** `npx expo start --no-dev --minify`

-> Use the Expo QR code to open the app on your device, or run it in an emulator.
+> Use the Expo QR code to open the app on your device with Expo GO, or run it in an emulator.

 ### 📃 API Overview